Recommendations for schools

-The Washington State Department of Health's K-12 Schools Guidance should be used to reduce risks to students and staff from COVID-19 and allow schools to resume in-person instruction.
-The guidance uses information from the Centers for Disease Control and Prevention's Operational Strategy for K-12 Schools.
-(Guidance for summer 2021 and the 2021-22 school year is now available.)
+The Washington State Department of Health's K-12 COVID-19 Requirements for Summer 2021 and the 2021-2022 School Year should be used to reduce risks to students and staff from COVID-19 and allow schools to safely continue in-person instruction.
+The guidance uses information from the Centers for Disease Control and Prevention's Guidance for COVID-19 Prevention in K-12 Schools.

 The state health department encourages districts to work with local health departments, however, school administrators are ultimately responsible for establishing appropriate education services.

 Information about outbreaks in local public and private K-12 schools is available on the COVID-19 cases in schools page.
 Additional resources for schools and parents are available on COVID-19 resources page.